The Department of Psychiatry from Singapore General Hospital (SGH) shares 10 ways to effectively boost mental health.

 Engaging in mind-boggling games involves a combination of memory, decision-making and strategising, which keeps the brain active and prevents dementia.
 In addition, playing in a group will boost interaction.

-Do something for others.
-This is the best remedy when you’re feeling down
+Help others to help yourself.
+This is the best remedy when you’re feeling down.

 Helping a friend or family member, or doing community work helps you to take the focus away from yourself.
 In turn, you will feel more positive and less helpless.